The mmap and munmap system calls allow UNIX programs

 reference counts on physical pages.

-- The solution above allocates a new physical page for each page
+- Your solution probably allocates a new physical page for each page

 read from the mmap-ed file, even though the data is also in kernel

 memory in the buffer cache.
-Modify your implementation to mmap
+Modify your implementation to use

-that memory, instead of allocating a new page.
+that physical memory, instead of allocating a new page.
 This requires that

 file blocks be the same size as pages (set BSIZE to